lawrennd/snippets/_information-game/includes/jaynes-world-gradient-flow.md

 $$
 G(\boldsymbol{\theta}) = \begin{bmatrix} G_{XX} & G_{XM} \\ G_{MX} & G_{MM} \end{bmatrix}
 $$
-where elements falling below $\varepsilon^2$ are effectively treated as zero in the dynamics, reflecting the resolution constraint on the system's ability to resolve fine-grained structure.}
+where elements falling below $\varepsilon^2$ are treated as zero in the dynamics, reflecting the resolution constraint on the system's ability to resolve fine-grained structure.}

 \subsection{Schur Complement Analysis}